top of page

 Politics — especially presidential politics — dominates our discussions, whether on social media or at the family dinner table.

-Politics is wrapped into how we are responding to the pandemic.
+Politics is wrapped into the media we consume every day.
 It is playing out on our televisions, our tablets, our laptops and our phones.
 Yet, are we confident that the next voting generations are engaging and learning from this real-time civics lesson?

 Engagement